CandlePlatforms/devdocs/docs/faq/staking-faq.md

 Yes.
 You should provision for ~0.05-0.1 ETH to be safe.

-### Do I need to deposit MATIC tokens to the Polygon mainnet network for staking?
+### Do I need to deposit CNDL tokens to the Candle mainnet network for staking?

 No. All your funds need to be on the Ethereum mainnet.